NamesMT/spreadsheet-i18n--mono/README.md

 (Click the hyperlink of each app to see its README detail)

 - [`spreadsheet-i18n`](./libs/spreadsheet-i18n/README.md): The core library of this project, containing the main magics that enables i18n management directly within spreadsheets.
+- [`unplugin-spreadsheet-i18n`](./libs/unplugin-spreadsheet-i18n/README.md): Unplugin wrapper to integrate with any project easily!
 <!-- - [`frontend`](./apps/frontend/README.md): a [Nuxt](https://nuxt.com/) app, compatible with v4 structure.
   - By default, the frontend `/api/*` routes is proxied to the `backendUrl`.
   - The `rpcApi` plugin will call the `/api/*` proxy if they're on the same domain but different ports (e.g: 127.0.0.1)